Weirdest Traffic Laws from Each State

 Maine Drivers Warned of ‘Zombies Ahead’

-A bored hacker accessed a road precaution sign in Maine this morning and tampered with the message.
-For a few hours instead of reading: “Night work 8 pm-6 am.
-Expect delays” the sign stated “Warning: Zombies Ahead.”
+A curious hacker got into a road sign in Maine early today and changed the message.
+For a short while, instead of saying: "Night work 8 pm-6 am.
+Expect delays" the sign hilariously read "Warning: Zombies Ahead."

 This might not seem like such a big deal.
 It is likely at least a few morning drivers got a chuckle out of the message (at least those who understood it was a joke and not a real warning) but the fact is those precaution signs are meant to help drivers understand what might be going on ahead of them.
 Altering that message in any way diverts driver attention away from what might really be happening and could easily cause a collision.